arduino/docs-content/content/arduino-cloud/04.cloud-editor/embedding-create-iframes/embedding-create-iframes.md

 ---
-title: 'Embedding Sketches with Iframes'
+title: 'Embed & Share Sketches'
-description: 'Learn about different methods when embedding your sketches in a website.'
+description: 'Learn about sharing your sketches and different methods to embed your sketches in a website.'
 author: 'Karl Söderby, Hannes Siebeneicher'
 ---